 TS01 The District accurately calculated and maintained documentation for miles and students reported on the Transportation Route Report submitted to ADE.
-A.R.S. §15-922 Based on ADE's Transportation Guidelines, determine the District accurately reported the number of miles.
-Determine the students transported were eligible for transport.
-Indicate in the comments any net under/overstatement of miles and/or students reported and whether the over/understatement impacted the District's funding.
-Records n nanagement-USFR X-E To determine whether the District has implemented effective controls to controls to be a securely and in accordance with established times the stablished times are disposed of securely and in accordance with established times are a securely as a secure s to properly protect and maintain its records, including student and employee data, and ne frames.
+A.R.S. §15-922 Based on ADE's Transportation Guidelines, determine the District accurately reported the number of miles. • Determine the students transported were eligible for transport. • Indicate in the comments any net under/overstatement of miles and/or students reported and whether the over/understatement impacted the District's funding.
+Records n nanagement-USFR X-E Objective: To determine whether the District has implemented effective controls to properly protect and maintain its records, including student and employee data, and that its records were disposed of securely and in accordance with established time frames.
 FY23 # Question Review procedure RM01 The District established and followed policies and procedures to properly protect, maintain, and dispose of personally identifiable information and confidential records, such as student and employee information and social security numbers.
 Determine the District's records were properly protected, maintained, and disposed of in accordance with the General Retention Schedules for Education K-12 published by the Arizona State Library, Archives and Public Records.
-Retention Schedules Arizona State Library (azlibrary.gov) General lo ng-term debt-Arizona Revised Statutes Title 15, Chapter 9, Article 7 Objective: To determine whether the District is following the laws related to bonds s to ensure voters are informed and the District complies with the bond covenants.
+Retention Schedules Arizona State Library (azlibrary.gov) General lo ng-term debt-Arizona Revised Statutes Title 15, Chapter 9, Article 7 Objective: Objective: To determine whether the District is following the laws related to bonds to ensure voters are informed and the District complies with the bond covenants.
 FY23 # Question Review procedure GLTD01 The District calculated and issued any bonds in accordance with Arizona Revised Statutes and the Arizona Constitution.
 A.R.S. §15-1021 GLTD02 The District expended bond proceeds only for voter-authorized purposes and not for items with useful lives less than the average life of the bonds issued or 5 years.
 A.R.S. §15-1021(F) Sample expenditures made from bond proceeds to determine if expenditures were appropriate and meet the useful life definition.
 GLTD03 If the District had outstanding bonded indebtedness and a balance remained in the Bond Building Fund after the acquisition or construction of facilities for which the bonds were issued, the governing board transferred the remaining balance to the Debt Service Fund.
 Otherwise, if the District had no outstanding bonded indebtedness and a balance remained in the Bond Building Fund after the acquisition or construction of facilities for which the bonds were issued, the governing board used the remaining balance to reduce taxes.
 A.R.S. §15-1024(B) GLTD04 The District credited interest or other money earned from investing bond proceeds to the Debt Service Fund unless the voters authorized the interest to be credited to the Bond Building Fund or federal laws or rules require the interest to be used for capital expenditures.
 A.R.S. §15-1024(C)